 UPGRADE: After successful completion of this course, you can upgrade to the Diploma in Resilience Coaching or the Integrated Diploma in Resilience and Wellness Coaching.
 The fee for the upgrade is either Diploma minus the cost of the Certificate.

-You may like to purchase my latest publication Resilience Coaching Toolkit published by Pavilion Publishing and Media available from Amazon
+You may like to purchase Laurel Alexander’s latest publication Resilience Coaching Toolkit (certified by CPD Certification Service) published by Pavilion Publishing and Media available from Amazon

 Your fee of £699 includes: